999: Nine Hours, Nine Persons, Nine Doors: Gameplay

 A screenshot of an Escape section; an inventory of collected items is shown on the bottom screen.

 999 is an adventure game in which the player assumes the role of a college student named Junpei.
 The gameplay is divided into two types of sections: Novel and Escape.
 In the Novel sections, the player progresses through the branching storyline and converses with non-playable characters through visual novel segments.
 These sections require little interaction from the player as they are spent reading the text that appears on the screen, which represents either dialogue between the various characters or Junpei's thoughts.
 During Novel sections, the player will sometimes be presented with decision options that affect the course of the game, resulting in one of six endings.
 The whole plot is not revealed in just one playthrough; the player needs to reach the "true" ending to get all the information behind the mystery, which in turn requires another specific ending to be reached beforehand.
 Some endings contain hints to how to reach further endings.

+Players must switch between these Novel and Escape sections to uncover the mystery.
 In between Novel sections are Escape sections, which occur when the player finds themselves in a room from which they need to find the means of escape.
 These are presented from a first-person perspective, with the player being able to move between different pre-determined positions in each room.
 To escape, the player is tasked with finding various items and solving puzzles, reminiscent of escape-the-room games.
 At some points, the player may need to combine objects with each other to create the necessary tool to complete a puzzle.
 The puzzles include various brain teasers, such as baccarat and magic squares.
 An in-game calculator is provided for math-related problems, and the player can ask characters for hints if they find an Escape room too difficult.
 All Escape sections are self-contained, with all items required to solve the puzzles being available within that section; items are not carried over between Escape sections.
 After finishing an Escape section, it becomes available to replay from the game's main menu.